-Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example

+20%) as your share of the cost for services or prescription drugs.
 Coinsurance for in-network services is based upon contractually negotiated rates (when available for the specific covered service to which the coinsurance applies) or Medicare Allowable Cost, depending on our contractual arrangements for the service.